 PROJECT UPDATE (4/13/2016)

 Work within City Light’s Transmission Right of Way between I-5 and Beacon Ave S (near S 109th St & 47th Ave S and adjacent to Beacon Ave S, south of S 107th) is complete.
-Contracted crews will be transporting planting materials into and working within City Light's electrical transmission line right-of-way near E Marginal Way S at S 112th St in Tukwila during the spring and summer.
+Contracted crews will be transporting planting materials into and working within City Light's electrical transmission line right-of-way near E Marginal Way S at S 112th St in Tukwila during the fall.
 The work is necessary to restore the right-of-way and its associated wetlands.

 Concrete sidewalk restoration along E Marginal Way S at S 112th Street in Tukwila is complete; no additional traffic impacts (sidewalk and vehicle/bike lane closures) are anticipated.
 However, truck movement to and from City Light’s Right of Way on the east side of E Marginal at S 112th will continue until all restoration is complete